mitranim/js/doc/ren_xml_readme.md

 ## Overview

-[ren_str.mjs](../ren_str.mjs) provides a very simple and performant system for rendering XML/HTML strings.
+{{codeHead}} provides a very simple and performant system for rendering XML/HTML strings.
 Good for servers and static sites.
 The syntax is React-inspired and compatible with JSX, but the semantics are much simpler and performance much higher.

-Partially isomorphic with [`ren_dom`](ren_dom_readme.md).
+Partially isomorphic with {{featLink ren_dom}}.
 Pairing these modules together, and using custom DOM elements for interactive behaviors, provides a good foundation for hybrid SSR/SPA.
 Read https://github.com/mitranim/prax for more.

 Short overview of features: